-The Seminars utilize some recognizable graduate level and reading group pedagogical strategies, such as syllabi and weekly closed peer-led reading sessions, but are distinct for their context within and about the contemporary art museum.
-To accomplish this, a topical theme—usually related to the Education Department’s Seasonal theme—is identified in advance for the open call, to which the applicants respond with areas of focus and readings they’d like to consider during the semester.
-In the first meeting, selected participants will prioritize the direction for the semester’s study by jointly crafting a syllabus in consultation with New Museum staff and Seasonal artists-in-residence.
+The Seminars utilize some recognizable graduate-level and reading-group pedagogical strategies, such as syllabi and weekly closed, peer-led reading sessions, but are distinguished by their context within and about the contemporary art museum.
+To accomplish this, a topical theme—usually related to the Education Department’s Seasonal theme—is identified in advance for the open call, to which applicants respond with areas of focus they’d like to consider during the semester and a proposal for how they would lead one group session.
+Selected participants prioritize the direction for the semester’s study by jointly crafting a syllabus in consultation with participating New Museum staff and R&D Season artists-in-residence.

 The series launched in late February of 2014 with a semester devoted to VOICE in all its valences: from inquiries into the political agency inherent (or not) in speech, to embodied practice, to the possibility that meaning is located outside language.
 Brought together by mutual, if not always compatible, interests in VOICE, the inaugural group of sixteen participants was made up of artists, scholars, curators, students, radio show hosts, advocates, activists, enthusiasts, and more.
 During the course of three months, the group put together a joint bibliography comprised of texts, artworks, and exercises that critique the dualism that has historically plagued discourse around the concept of voice.
 Participants met weekly to discuss this material, which included foundational poststructuralist, feminist, postcolonial, and queer theory texts alongside other fields of thought and practice, such as opera studies, communication theory, and critical animal studies, in order to pursue questions about the disembodied voice, acoustemologies, political speech, and radical forms of subjectivity.